devasidgmail/leaf_diagnosis_project/README.md

 ## Leaf Disease Diagnosis Project
 Empowering Home Gardeners: AI-Driven Disease Detection for Proactive Plant Care.

+### Business Understanding
-The goal of this project is to enable users to detect diseases effecting the plants which are very commonly found in house gardens , and take corrective action.
+The business goal of this project is to enable home gardeners with a tool to detect diseases in common household plants.
+By using AI, this project lowers the barrier to expert level botanical knowledge, allowing users to take proactive corrective action before the plant is lost.

+### Technical Value Proposition
+The project transitions from a "laboratory" success to a practical tool by addressing specific operational challenges:
+* High Precision: Achieving a 99.22% Test Accuracy using a fine-tuned ResNet50 architecture ensures users receive reliable diagnoses.
+* Real-World Usability: The inclusion of a Top-K Prediction system (showing the top 3 likely diagnoses) acknowledges that nature is rarely 100% certain, providing users with a nuanced confidence percentage.

+### Project Workflow
 This project implements a complete machine learning pipeline—from raw data preprocessing to real-world inference—to identify 38 different classes of plant diseases using the PlantVillage dataset and a fine-tuned ResNet50 architecture.

-### Project Workflow

 The project is divided into five specialized stages: